KevinBatdorf/liquidslider/README.markdown

 });
 ```

-The id (slider-id) should matche the id of the content, as follows:
+The id (slider-id) should match the id of the content, as follows:

 ```html
 <div class="liquid-slider"  id="slider-id">